AET-CS/aet-cs.github.io/white/2025/CS11/projects/physim.md

 This is called **Euler integration** - we're approximating continuous motion by taking small discrete time steps.
 Notice that we update velocity first (using acceleration), then update position (using the new velocity).

-Translate these equations into code in your animation loop!
+Translate these equations into code in your animation loop.

 ### Step 4: Watch It Fall!

 Run your program.
 You should see the ball start slowly and then speed up as it falls - just like a real falling object!
 The motion should look much more natural than the constant-velocity fall from Part 3.

-Now modify your animation loop:
-- Change the while loop condition from `while (true)` to `while (!done)`
-- When the ball hits the floor (y <= radius or similar), set `done = true` instead of trying to stop the ball's motion
-- This will make the loop end cleanly when the ball hits the ground

 ### Step 5: Experimental Verification

-Time to check if your simulation matches the physics!
+Time to check if your simulation matches the physics.
 You'll verify one of the fundamental kinematic equations that you're learning in physics class.

 **After your animation loop ends** (not inside it), add code to:
 - Print `time` and `y` at the very beginning (frame 0)